aristanetworks/avd/docs/pyavd/pyavd.md

 # PyAVD

 PyAVD is a Python package that serves as the foundation for the Arista AVD project and the `arista.avd` Ansible collection.
-PyAVD is maintained alongside the `arista.avd` Ansible collection and are co-versioned.
+PyAVD is maintained alongside the `arista.avd` Ansible collection and they are co-versioned.

 PyAVD does not provide inventory or variable management, however it can serve as a component in a larger framework that provides this capability.